mdnajimahmed/QuizBuilderApp/api.md

     - Create a new quiz
     - We can publish the quiz while creating setting `published` flag to true
     - Validations:
-        - Quiz title should be non-empty
+        - Quiz title should be non-empty(255 characters max)
         - Quiz should have at least 1 and at most 10 questions
-        - Each question should have a non-empty text
+        - Each question should have a non-empty text(255 characters max)
         - Each question should have 1 to 5 options
         - Each question should have at least one option selected as correct answer.
-        - Each option should have a non-empty text
+        - Each option should have a non-empty text(255 characters max)
 - GET /quizzes/{id}
     - Gets the details of a quiz by its id
     - Returns 404 if an invalid id is provided.